Wineries of Black Sage Road

 acres of grapes) and built their winery, launching it with 2,500 cases of wine from purchased grapes (Chardonnay, Pinot

 Gris, Kerner, Merlot and Pinot Noir.)
 Winemaking consultant Christine Leroux helped the Hagermans through their first vintage.
+They hired Gina as the assistant winemaker.
+As the Hagermans decided to move on Gina and her husband bought the winery.

 The name comes from the town of Oliver and the fact that the